SaltyJane/Quiz_Manager/README.md

 * Open a browser and go to 'localhost' and press enter
 * Click 'phpMyAdmin' in the top-right
 * Click 'User accounts' and then 'Add user account'
 * Create a user account with all permissions ticked.
-For mine, I have used (Username: QuizManager, Password: password) for ease and testing purposes.
+For mine, I have used (Username: QuizManager, Password: password, Hostname: localhost and the Host dropdown should be 'Local') for ease and testing purposes.
 In a properly hosted website, the password would need to be much more secure.

 ### Opening the project